certara/pyDarwin/docs/Example1.rst

 This text will serve as the starting point for developing the template file.
 Note that the for the template file the data file can either be specified as a full path (prefered) or staring with {data_dir}.
 When pyDarwin runs models, it does not copy the data file to the run directory.
 Rather, typically the data file is in the home directory.
 PyDarwin determines the {data_dir} at run time, and so this short cut can be used.
-However, the most straighforward and least error prone solution if to prvode the full pata.
+However, the most straighforward and least error prone solution if to prvode the full path.

 .. _template file: